How to Conserve Energy at Home: 30 Easy Energy Conservation Ideas

 Some tips for efficient washing include setting a cooler wash cycle, using shorter cycles, washing only full loads, increasing the spin speed so that clothes dry quicker, and always remembering to turn the washing machine off completely when the laundry is complete.
 If it’s on standby, it’s still costing you energy and money.

 If you do have to use a dryer, don’t overload, untangle the washing prior to inserting and use an auto cycle that uses sensors to detect when clothing is completely dry, so that you don’t use more energy than is necessary.
-You could also add some eco-friendly dryer balls which help reduce drying time.

 Keep Radiators Clear and Accessible